 This year I ordered Tuna Tartare at practically every restaurant that served it, but it was STK’s version that was the best.
 Avocado with tuna tartare in a soy honey emulsion topped with taro chips.
-Tuna Tartare that is prepared with Asian flavors are a favorite of mine, and the fresh avocado and tuna combination was sensational.
+Tuna Tartare which is prepared with Asian flavors is a favorite of mine, and the fresh avocado and tuna combination was sensational.
 Additionally, I absolutely love the complimentary Blue Cheese Bread starter at STK, that bread alone is worth the trek to this upscale restaurant.

 7. Milos Special @ Estiatorio Milos, Las Vegas (locations all over, including NYC)

 Greek food is so often overlooked, but it has loads of flavor and is relatively healthy compared to many other cuisines.
-The Milos Special consists of lightly fried zucchini, eggplant sitting all around tzatziki and kefalograviera cheese.
+The Milos Special consists of lightly fried zucchini, eggplant sitting all around tzatziki, and kefalograviera cheese.
 Essentially, you begin by taking the spoon and stirring it all around so the Milos Special tower sort of falls apart.
 Outstanding and a must-do at Estiatorio Milos!

 8. Watercress Avocado Salad @ Victor’s Cafe, New York City (theater district)

 My full-time job is relatively close to Victor’s Café, and every time I pass by, I think about the Watercress Avocado Salad I once had at this exceptional Cuban restaurant.
-Avocado, watercress, red onion salad topped with mango vinaigrette is slightly sweet and just perfection.
+Avocado, watercress, and red onion salad topped with mango vinaigrette are slightly sweet and just perfection.
 I love the generous portion of avocado in this delectable and healthy salad.

 9. Margherita Pizza @ Raaza, Jersey City

-Located in the Van Vorst Park district of Jersey City, Raaza’s Margherita pizza is prepared with fresh tomatoes, handmade fresh mozzarella, basil, sea salt and California Extra Virgin Olive Oil.
+Located in the Van Vorst Park district of Jersey City, Raaza’s Margherita pizza is prepared with fresh tomatoes, handmade fresh mozzarella, basil, sea salt, and California Extra Virgin Olive Oil.
 The pizza here reminds me of Italy as it tastes so light and fresh.
 You won’t leave Raaza feeling heavy at all.
 One of my favorite Pizza spots in Jersey City.

 10. Lemon Ricotta Hotcakes @ Shortgrain, Jersey City